 We are headquartered in Carlsbad, California and maintain regional offices, distribution centers, venues, and retail stores in numerous locations around the world.
-Our employees bring a wide range of cultures, experiences, talents, capabilities, and perspectives from around the world, and we are committed to recruiting, developing and promoting a diverse and inclusive workforce while offering unique opportunities and career paths for our employees.
-We have an ongoing commitment to increase the number of women and diverse candidates throughout all levels of management while also hiring the most qualified individuals.
-We do not discriminate on the basis of actual or perceived race, creed, color, religion, national origin, citizenship status, age, disability, marital status, sexual orientation, gender, gender identity and similar classifications.
-In 2023, in the United States, more than half of management-level new hires, promoted employees, and interns were of a diverse background, which encompasses employees who are non-white, female, or both.
-In 2022, we were selected as a DiversityFIRST Corporate Award recipient, which seeks to honor companies that demonstrate excellence in diversity best practices.
+Our employees bring a wide range of cultures, experiences, talents, capabilities and perspectives from around the world.
+We are committed to recruiting, developing and promoting an inclusive workforce while offering unique opportunities and career paths for our employees throughout all levels of our organization while also maintaining our commitment to hire the most qualified individuals.
+We do not discriminate on the basis of actual or perceived race, creed, color, religion, national origin, citizenship status, age, disability, marital status, sexual orientation, gender, gender identity or similar classifications.
+In both 2024 and 2023, over half of our new hires, promoted employees and interns were minorities or were from a diverse background, which encompasses employees who are non-white, female or both.
+In 2024, we were awarded Fastest Growing Company by Financial Times, Most Trustworthy Company by Newsweek, and Customer Service Champions by USA Today.

-We strive to attract more women and minorities to participate in the game of golf and are dedicated to making golf more accessible to a diverse range of customers by creating products and experiences that are fun, social, entertaining, and inviting to a diverse range of customers and first-time golfers.
-Over the course of the last few years, we have been awarded three different prestigious employer awards in recognition of our DE&I efforts, including the Diversity Jobs Top Employer 2021, Forbes 2020 Best Employers for Women, and National Down Syndrome Congress 2018 Employer of the Year.
+We strive to attract more women and minorities to participate in the game of golf and are dedicated to making golf more accessible to a diverse range of customers by creating products and experiences that are fun, social, entertaining and inviting to a diverse range of customers and first-time golfers.